Neil Patel: Avoiding the approaching American catastrophe

 Some of the political anger in America is justified.
 We have a lot of problems.
 But some is beyond the pale and dangerous.
 The right is angry about President Joe Biden's mishandling of the economy, immigration and many other issues.
 As a conservative, I agree with those concerns.
 At the same time, it's important that conservatives step back and consider all the big wins the right has achieved.
 In the past few days, the Supreme Court has reaffirmed Second Amendment rights and religious liberty.
 Moreover, for 50 years now, the top policy goal for many conservatives was bringing the heated debate over abortion back to the political realm and out of the hands of unelected judges.
 That victory was historic.
 It was only possible through the work of numerous conservatives both from the establishment wing and the populist wing.
 They all deserve credit.
 Moreover, polls show conservatives are poised to make historic gains in both houses of Congress and many state houses in the coming midterm elections.
 The right should be thrilled, yet many are too angry to notice.

 Many on the left are even angrier.
-The reality is the left won in 2020 and probably shouldn’t have.
+The reality is the left won in 2020 and probably shouldn't have.
 But for COVID-19, Donald Trump was likely cruising to a comfortable reelection.
-COVID-19 shook things up and brought new election rules in many states that had a huge impact.
 The result was an extremely close election that put Biden in office.
 The hard left would never have been able to elect their top choices like Sens.
 Bernie Sanders or Elizabeth Warren, but they got their big wish: Trump was removed from office.
 Instead of celebrating, they are now angry that Biden and the slimmest Democratic congressional majority are not able to pass the most left-wing legislation the country has seen since the New Deal.
 The fact that nobody voted for that level of left-wing change is lost on this crowd.
 They are still mad as hell.

 More importantly, elements on both sides see their political opponents more as evil than as wrong.
 That's the true danger for America.
 This distinction is best illustrated by comments this week about conservative Supreme Court Justice Clarence Thomas by two of the left's biggest stars: Supreme Court Justice Sonia Sotomayor and former first lady Hillary Clinton.